Coraline poster

 Narrative Framework

 This structural analysis employs a 15-point narrative structure framework that maps key story moments.
-By mapping Coraline against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Coraline within its genre.
+By mapping Coraline against these established plot points, we can identify how Henry Selick utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Coraline within the animation genre.

 Plot Points by Act